-Clubs registered as CASCs enjoy considerable tax benefits and therefore HM Treasury and HMRC cannot allow them to be used as a vehicle for tax avoidance or evasion.
-Thus there is no provision for de-registration.
+CASCs enjoy considerable tax benefits and, therefore, HMRC cannot allow them to be used as a vehicle for tax avoidance.
+There is, therefore, no provision for de-registration.
 However, a club that fails to comply with the CASC conditions can be expelled from the scheme in which case it may be liable to pay corporation tax, the club being deemed to have disposed of its property and then to have re-acquired it at market value on the date of deregistration.